ttulka/json-mock-data-generator/README.md

 - The root element `items` is an array,
 - each non-root element must define an attribute `name`,
 - any element can define children elements as an array element `items`,
-- an element with children elements is called a *composite element* ,
+- if no `repeat` attribute is defined there is only one *composite* child element,
 - a composite element can define an attribute `repeat` - "min[,max]" (default 1),
-- a composite element can define no other attributes,
+- if a composite element define an attribute `repeat` children elements are in an array,
 - an element can define a `value` or `values` (comma-separated values) attribute,
+- an array element has the type `array` and must define `values`,
 - if an element doesn't define a value(s), must define a `type` attribute,
 - types of elements are following:
 	- `integer`, a random int number, can be limited with `min` and `max` attributes,